jb69535/Database_Management/project1_Beom_Czech_Hwang/README.md

 ## * Group:

 💻Jun Beom(Project, Select, Typecheck, Makefile), 💻Brandon Czech(Union, Minus),
 💻 Wonjoon Hwang(Join, Doc)

 ## * How to Compile, Run, Clean:

+### Before running the code,

+cd project1_Beom_Czech_Hwang

+Make sure that you are in the right directory.

 ### Compile all Java files in the source directory